jltsiren/bwt-merge/README.md

 Building the Burrows-Wheeler transform (BWT) is a solved problem for sequence collections of up to hundreds of gigabytes in size.
 For larger collections, there are several issues to consider:

 * **Construction time:** As a rough guideline, an algorithm indexing 1 MB/s is good for up to 100 gigabytes of data, and somewhat useful until 1 terabyte.
-Larger datasets will require faster algorithms.
+Larger datasets require faster algorithms.
 * **Construction space:** When the datasets are much larger than the amount of memory available, we cannot afford using even a single bit of working space per input character.
 * **Available hardware:** In a typical computer cluster, a single node has two CPUs (with up to tens of cores), tens to hundreds of gigabytes of local memory, a limited amount of local disk space, and large amounts of shared (but often slow) disk space.
 Some tools require fast GPUs or large amounts of fast disk space, which are generally not available.
 * **Resource usage:** Merging large BWTs is easy by doing a lot of redundant work on multiple nodes.
 Because computer clusters generally do not have large amounts of unused capacity, good tools should make an efficient use of resources.